Hospice Care Providers

 Frequently Asked Questions

-What is the average cost of hospice care in North Carolina?
+What services are typically included in hospice care in North Carolina?

-How are hospice care providers regulated in North Carolina?
+Are there hospice care options for veterans in North Carolina?

-How can families find hospice care providers in North Carolina?
+Can hospice care be provided at home in North Carolina?

-What types of hospice care settings are available in North Carolina?
+What is the process for enrolling in hospice care in North Carolina?

 Sources